pmean/build-website/text/22/numbers-as-variable-names.md

 source: new
 ---

 More than one of my students had trouble importing a text file and ended up with numbers as variable names.
-Her's what went wrong.
+Here's what went wrong.

 <!---more--->